PageDragonDev/wellness/src/services/hormone-balancing-for-men.md

   also a very effective  treatment for those who suffer from premenstrual symptoms (PMS)
 ---
-Along with other changes associated with aging, some people experience a gradual loss of hormones.
-In men, this is called andropause or “male menopause” and refers mainly to decreasing levels of testosterone.

-* Hot Flashes
-* Night Sweats
-* Memory Loss
-* Depression
-* Anxiety
-* Low Sex Drive
-* Vaginal Dryness
-* Fatigue
-* Urinary Incontinence
-* Fibroids
-* Mood Swings
-* Weight Gain
-* Hair Loss
-* Endometriosis

 ## Bio-identical Hormone Replacement Therapy (BHRT) Program for Men

 Along with other changes associated with aging, some people experience a gradual